b3838438org/TermuxPRoot/docs/install.md

 ```

-* Run the following command lines to install Arch Linux in Termux on your device.
+* Run the following command lines to install Linux in Termux on your device.
 Hint, copy and paste the following into the Termux window:

 ```
 pkg install git